 Bullying can affect anyone.
 It can happen at school, in the workplace, in the home or online.

-The person who experiences bullying can often feel angry, hurt, humiliated or threatened.
+The person who is bullied can often feel angry, hurt, humiliated or threatened.

 The main types of bullying include: